kc2rxo/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 ## The purpose of RATS Architecture and Terminology

-To consolidate the utilization of existing and emerging network protocols in the context of RATS, this document provides a detailed definition of Attestation Terminology that enables interoperability between different types pf RATS.
+To consolidate the utilization of existing and emerging network protocols in the context of RATS, this document provides a detailed definition of Attestation Terminology that enables interoperability between different types of RATS.
 Specifically, this document illustrates and remediates the impedance mismatch of terms related to Remote Attestation Procedures used in different domains today.
 As an additional contribution, new terms defined by this document provide a common basis that simplifies future work on RATS in the IETF and beyond.

+## Trust and Trustworthiness

+{{RFC4949}} provides definitions that highlight the difference between a "trusted system" and a "trustworthy system".
+The following definitions exclude the explicit specialization of concepts that are "environmental disruption" as well as "human user and operator errors".

+A trusted system in the context of RATS "operates as expected, according to design and policy, doing what is required and not doing other things" {{RFC4949}}.
+A trustworthy system is a system "that not only is trusted, but also warrants that trust because the system's behavior can be validated in some convincing way, such as through formal analysis or code review" {{RFC4949}}.

+The goal of RATS is to convey information about system component characteristics, such as integrity or authenticity, that can be appraised in a convincing way.

+RATS require trust relationships with third parties that qualify assertions about, for example, origin of data, the manufacturer or the capabilities of a system, or the origination of attestation evidence (attestation provenance).
+Without trusted authorities (e.g. a certificate authority) it is virtually impossible to assess the level of assurance (or resulting level of confidence, correspondingly) of information produced by RATS.
+Trusting a system does not make it trustworthy.
+Assessing trustworthiness requires the conveyance of evidence that a system is a trustworthy system, which has to originate from the system itself and has to be convincing.
+If the convincing information is not originating from the system itself, it comprises trusted claim sets and not evidence.
+In essence, the attestation provenance of attestation evidence is the system that intends to present its trustworthiness in a believable manner.

+The essential basis for trust in the information created via RATS are roots of trust.

+Roots of trust are defined by the NIST special publication 800-164 draft as "security primitives composed of hardware, firmware and/or software that provide a set of trusted, security-critical functions.
+They must always behave in an expected manner because their misbehavior cannot be detected.
+As such, RoTs need to be secured by their design.
+Hardware RoTs are preferred over software RoTs due to their immutability, smaller attack surface, and more reliable behavior."

 ## Requirements notation